 Up to 25 entering first-year students each year are selected as Hunt Leadership Scholars.
 Leadership is the primary criterion for selection.
 Approximately sixty finalists are invited to interview at SMU (the interview is required for consideration for the Scholarship) on a designated day in March.
 Scholarship recipients are notified in the first week of April.

-In 2011, over 400 applicants for the Program were considered.
+In 2013, over 900 applicants for the Program were considered.
 Those invited to interview had shown truly exceptional leadership and service to their high schools and communities.
 They combined effective, dedicated, and energetic service and the ability to lead others with a spirit of inquiry and a strong sense of social responsibility.
 Beyond these factors, there are no stereotypes or typical characteristics for the Hunt Leadership Scholars.
-Their academic intentions span the University -- Philosophy, Music, Premed, Political Science, Undecided, etc. – and they have widely varying interests, activities, and backgrounds.
+Their academic intentions span the University -- Philosophy, Premed, Political Science, Undecided, etc. – and they have widely varying interests, activities, and backgrounds.